Phils0/CifParser/README.md

 where a record is not part of a schdule e.g. `Association` it is immediately returned.

-## Implementation Details, why return `IEnumerable<ICifRecord>`?

 ## RDG (TTIS) Zip Archives.

 RDG (TTIS) zip archives contain a cif file (.mca) plus additional data files.
 The CIF parser will happily process the CIF file.
-It will set the RetailServiceId that is additionally provided in the RDG format.
+It will set the RetailServiceId in the BX record that is additionally provided by the RDG format.

 The additional files are a work in progress, currently only the master station file (.msn) is handled.

 ```
-var factory = new TtisParserFactory(Substitute.For<ILogger>());
+var factory = new TtisParserFactory(logger);
 var parser = factory.CreateStationParser();
 var records = parser.Read(file);
 ```

+## Implementation Details, why return `IEnumerable<ICifRecord>`?

 It reads the CIF file record by record, yielding to the client once it has constructed a record.
 This means it does not need to hold the whole set of records in memory at any time.